Y-AKBAS/KotlinSpringTips/README.md

-There are various topics in the project and I am using this repository as a personal notebook for me when I think that sth. might be useful to look up to or when I want to play around with some stuff.
+There are various unrelated topics in the project.
+I am using this repository as a personal notebook for me.
+When I think that sth. might be useful to look up to or when I want to play around with some stuff, then I add it to the repository.